Corporate Immigration in Denmark - FAQ

 The Danish Immigration authority for corporate immigration applications is Styrelsen for International Rekruttering og Integration (SIRI).
 SIRI handles application on work permit, student visa, question related to Brexit and EU residence card.
 The application forms for all residence permits are online on the webpage: https://nyidanmark.dk/en-GB

-Application for short time visas must be filed at the Danish Embassies/VFS offices and will be handle in Denmark by the Danish Immigration Service (Udlændingestyrelsen)
+Application for short time visas must be filed at the Danish Embassies/VFS offices and will be handle at the Embassies.
+Complaints are handled in Denmark by the Danish Immigration Service (Udlændingestyrelsen).

 2. What are the options available for sponsor-based employment in your jurisdiction and timelines involved in securing a work permit?